 June 26, 1897 was a hot summer day in New York, and a neatly-wrapped package was found bobbing in the East River, holding nothing but two arms, each severed at the shoulder.
-A gruesome discovery, to be sure, but dismembered, desecrated, or otherwise maltreated corpses were not altogether uncommon at the time, given a shortage of bodies donated to science and a surplus of unscrupulous medical schools seeking anatomical grist for their diploma mills.
+A gruesome discovery, but given a shortage of bodies donated to science and a surplus of unscrupulous medical schools seeking grist for their diploma mills, dismembered and desecrated corpses were not altogether uncommon.
 The ragged, undoctorly cuts on the arms, though, suggested something more sinister—a suspicion confirmed the next day when a matching sack was found in the woods of Harlem, this one holding a limbless and headless torso.

 What followed—detailed in Murder of the Century—is a byzantine and bizarre story of yellow journalism, sensationalism, unbridled reportorial enthusiasm, dismemberment, hate, jealousy, love triangles, and Kafkaesque trials.

 With only arms, a torso, and a fledgling knowledge of forensic science, identifying the body—presumably all those parts were from one unfortunate soul—presented a significant challenge.
 Fueled by the macabre crime and newspaper publisher William Hearst’s promise of rewards for information, the identification became a public, city-wide mania.
 Day after day, lines snaked out the door at the coroner’s office, everyone angling to catch a glimpse of the remains.
 And day after day, people saw those few remains and claimed to identify the body—some were con men and attention seekers, others devastated potential loved ones, while others described the foulest of foul play.
 But none were right.